Nikchik-coder/GRChombo/Google_clound/README_Docker_plot.md

     python plot_gravitational_waves.py --data_dir /mnt/data/wormhole_run_01/data
     ```
     This script will create a new directory named `gw_plots/` containing several images of the gravitational wave signal analysis.
 It will also save processed data (like the calculated strain) into `gw_plots/processed_data/`.

+## Step 5: Download Raw Simulation Data

+Sometimes you may want to download the raw simulation output to your local machine for other types of analysis or for backup.
+This includes the HDF5 plot files or specific data files like `Weyl4_*.dat`.

+The process is the same as copying plot images, using `gcloud compute scp`.

+1.  **Open a new terminal on your LOCAL computer**.

+2.  **Use the `gcloud compute scp` command** with the `--recurse` flag to copy the entire data directory.

+    For example, to download the `Weyl4` data from the `wormhole_run_production` simulation, located at `/mnt/data/wormhole_run_production/data`, you would run:
+    ```bash
+    # Replace with your actual instance name and zone
+    gcloud compute scp --recurse YOUR_INSTANCE_NAME:/mnt/data/wormhole_run_production/data . --zone=YOUR_VM_ZONE
+    ```

+    A complete, working command would look like this:
+    ```bash
+    gcloud compute scp --recurse instance-20250727-072850:/mnt/data/wormhole_run_production/data . --zone=us-central1-c
+    ```

+    Similarly, to download the entire HDF5 output:
+    ```bash
+    gcloud compute scp --recurse instance-20250727-072850:/mnt/data/wormhole_run_production/hdf5 . --zone=us-central1-c
+    ```

+3. This will create a new folder (e.g., `data` or `hdf5`) in your current local directory containing the simulation output.